Basic

 Ownership -

-"A person doing a job - any job - must feel that he owns it and
+"A person doing a job - any job - must feel that he

 that he will remain on that job indefinitely.
 Lack of commitment